matijakolaric-com/django-music-publisher/docs/introduction.rst

 * *Musical Work Distribution* is set to *Unclassified*
 * *Recorded indicator* is set to *Yes* or *Unknown*, depending if a recording was entered
 * *Work for Hire*, *Grand Rights Indicator*, *Reversionary Indicator*, and *First Recording Refusal Indicator* are set to No

+Importing work IDs from other solutions is not supported.